Error bounds of Median-of-means estimators with VC-dimension: Introduction

+\paragraph{Our contributions.} Building on the recent advances of Lugosi, Mendelson, Depersin, and others, our goal is to develop a unified MOM framework that (a) requires only finite second moments, (b) is robust to contamination, and (c) extends seamlessly from mean to covariance estimation and further to PCA.
+The main contributions of this paper are: \begin{itemize} \item We construct a MOM estimator of the mean vector that achieves nearly sub--Gaussian deviation bounds under merely second--moment assumptions. \item We show that the same methodology provides a theoretical foundation for robust estimation of the covariance matrix without relying on $L$--sub--Gaussian or $L_{4}$--$L_{2}$ norm--equivalence conditions. \item We introduce a MOM version of Tukey's median and establish its non--asymptotic error bounds via VC--dimension arguments, suggesting its potential usefulness for robust PCA. \end{itemize}

-The structure of this paper is as follows: In Section \ref{2}, we will provide necessary symbol explanations and introduce the definitions and lemmas; in Section \ref{3} and Section \ref{4}, we present error bounds of mean estimation introduced by \cite{lugosi2019near} and covariance estimation, respectively; finally, in Section \ref{5}, we will give a Tukey MOM estimator and discuss the applications of this technique in regression problems.
+The structure of this paper is as follows.
+In Section \ref{2}, we will provide the necessary symbol explanations and introduce the definitions and lemmas; in Section \ref{3} and Section \ref{4}, we present the error bounds of the mean estimation introduced by \cite{lugosi2019near} and covariance estimation, respectively; finally, in Section \ref{5}, we will give a Tukey MOM estimator.